-- examencitos: We will have regular quizzes based in class reading.
-These will focus on grammar, vocabulary and reading content.
+- Examencitos: We will have regular quizzes based on the class reading.
+These will focus on grammar, vocabulary, and reading content.

-- examencitos orales: These performance quizzes will be in form of in class presentations or responses recorded on various websites/apps.
+- Examencitos orales: These performance quizzes will be in the form of in-class presentations or responses recorded on various websites/apps.

 We will only have two or three a term.
 Please be prepared.